Skip to main content

 eInvoice Mandate 2025: How to Prepare Your Wholesale Business

-The practical steps for preparation include: ensuring your software supports ZUGFeRD or XRechnung output, setting up proper invoice numbering sequences, configuring tax rates correctly (standard 19% and reduced 7% for food items), and establishing a compliant archiving process.
+The practical steps for preparation include: ensuring your software supports ZUGFeRD or XRechnung output, setting up proper invoice numbering sequences, configuring tax rates correctly (standard 19% and 7% reduced-rate cases in Germany), and establishing an archiving process reviewed for your business.

 LuniOps includes building blocks for structured e-invoices, regional tax rates, and traceable archiving processes.
 Mandatory fields, recipient requirements, and tax details should be checked before production use.